SpikerZy/Popister-Term/README.md

-# Luigi Terminal
+# Popister Terminal
-# Luigi AI Agent ⭐️
+# Popister AI Agent ⭐️

 Sizerra is a modular and extensible AI agent framework designed to interact with users, execute commands, and integrate seamlessly with plugins for additional functionality.
 This project serves as a foundation for building intelligent systems powered by AI.